-Thermo Funding Company may elect at any time to purchase any unpurchased Series A common stock subject to its obligations under the irrevocable standby stock purchase agreement.
+Thermo Funding Company may elect at any time to purchase any unpurchased Series A common stock at approximately \$16.17 per share subject to its obligations under the irrevocable standby stock purchase agreement.
 The agreement terminates on the earliest of December 31, 2011, our payment in full of all obligations under the credit agreement or Thermo Funding Company's purchase of all of our Series A common stock subject to its obligations under the agreement.
-Pursuant to the agreement, on June 30, 2006, Thermo Funding Company purchased 154,640 shares of our Series A common stock for an aggregate purchase price of \$15.0 million.
+Pursuant to the agreement, on June 30, 2006, Thermo Funding Company purchased 927,840 shares of our Series A common stock for an aggregate purchase price of \$15.0 million.

 As we were required to do by the pre-emptive rights provisions contained in our then current certificate of incorporation, we offered existing stockholders who are accredited investors as defined under the Securities Act the opportunity to participate in the transactions contemplated by the standby stock purchase agreement on a pro rata basis on substantially the same terms as Thermo Funding Company, except that stockholders are not subject to the escrow requirements described above.
-These stockholders agreed to purchase up to additional shares of our Series A common stock.
+These stockholders are entitled to purchase up to 2,988,990 additional shares of our Series A common stock at approximately \$16.17 per share in the pre-emptive rights offering.